-When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
-We check to see if we were following all the rules when we said no to your request.
-We may contact you or your doctor or other prescriber to get more information
+• When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
+We check to see if we were

-Deadlines for a "fast appeal"
+Deadlines for a fast appeal

 - For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
 We will give you our answer sooner if your health requires us to - if we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision